Main Menu

 Da`wah to the Elderly

 Da`wah to senior citizens entails taking the time to respect, care for, and assist them.
-Concerned Muslims may organize themselves into small groups who can visit the elderly and offer their assistance in repair work to homes, taking them shopping or simply taking the time to listen to them.
-Whatever help the person needs, the Muslims can make it a point to provide it.
+Concerned Muslims may organize themselves into small groups who can visit the elderly and offer their assistance in repair work to homes.
+When it comes to plumbing emergencies though, it’s better to get a licensed plumber involved.

 When the Muslim is questioned as to why they are getting involved, they can reply with ayat from the Qur’an and Hadith which encourage respecting and assisting the aged.
 149 Community presentations can be arranged for the elderly to attend, which highlight different Muslim cultures, food, etc. and the merciful teachings of Islam.